EPCCed/intro_to_cp2k/day1/README.md

 ### 2.1 Using our previous water input

-In this execise you will converge the energy cutoff for the same system as in the previous execise.
+In this exercise you will converge the energy cutoff for the same system as in the previous exercise.

-This execise is adapted from the exercise [here](https://www.cp2k.org/events:2018_summer_school:converging_cutoff).
+This exercise is adapted from the exercise [here](https://www.cp2k.org/events:2018_summer_school:converging_cutoff).
 This version is less detailed, if you would like more information you can refer to the original.

 Quickstep uses a multi-grid system for mapping the product Gaussians onto the real space grid(s).
 The energy cutoff sets the planewave cutoff in Ry.
 A larger cutoff translates to a finer multi-grid.
-If the grid is too coarse then the calcaultion may become innaccurate.
-Howver increasing the CUTOFF increases the time spent converging the SCF, as the grid becomes finer, so using an arbitarily large CUTOFF is not ideal.
+If the grid is too coarse then the calculation may become inaccurate.
+Howver increasing the CUTOFF increases the time spent converging the SCF, as the grid becomes finer, so using an arbitrarily large CUTOFF is not ideal.
 Choosing the correct value for the CUTOFF is  an important step when running a CP2K calculation and should usually be done whenever changing the system set up or basis set.

-To converge the CUTOFF you will perform a series of calculations to find the total energy with different values for the CUTOFF in the input file and then check the convergene of the energy.
+To converge the CUTOFF you will perform a series of calculations to find the total energy with different values for the CUTOFF in the input file and then check the convergence of the energy.
 We will use the following CUTOFF values to give a good range:- `100, 200, 300, 400, 500, 600, 700, 800, 900, 1000, 1100, 1200`
 For ease of use the set up of the input files will be done with a script - `gen_cutoff.sh`.
 All this does is create directories for each CUTOFF value and fill them with the input file where the CUTOFF value has been correctly